-I was five when Star Wars happened and
+I was four when Star Wars happened and

 pretty much changed my world.
 About a year and a half later, Superman: The Movie hit the scene escorted by the promotional tagline, “You’ll believe a man can fly.”
 It was a magical time.